The following is by Steven Bratman, M.D. I think it’s a great read . . . just fascinating!

 A Menu or a Life?

-Consider Andrea, a patient of mine who suffered from chronic asthma.
+Consider Andrea, a patient of mine who suffered from chronic asthma but couldn’t give up cigarettes even though alternatives are available online.
 When she came to see me, she depended on several medications to stay alive.
 But with my help, she managed to free herself from all drugs.

 First, we identified foods to which Andrea was sensitive and removed them from her diet.
 Milk was the first to go, then wheat, soy, and corn.
 After eliminating these four foods, the asthma symptoms decreased so much that Andrea was able to cut out one medication.
 But she wasn’t satisfied.